freenas/freenas-docs/userguide/support.rst

 To join the forums, create an account with the :guilabel:`Sign Up Now!` link.

-Before asking a question on the forum, check the `Resources <https://forums.freenas.org/index.php?resources/>`__ to see if the information is already there.
+Before asking a question on the forums, check the `Resources <https://forums.freenas.org/index.php?resources/>`__ to see if the information is already there.
 See the `Forum Rules